superwangnan/Tutorials/tutorials/ml-fs-sapui5-img-similarityscoring/ml-fs-sapui5-img-similarityscoring.md

 To get to your API key, click on the **Show API Key** button.

-You will be prompted to login if you are not yet.
+You will be prompted to login if you are not yet (**please find your login information on the table**).

 Then, the following pop-up should appear.
 Click on the **Copy Key and Close** button and save it in a text editor.